Googlefan256/discord.js-template/README.md

 # discord.js-template
 sample code for discord.js bots.
 for ALL OS which node works.
+(windows7,10,macOS10.7~11.0,ubuntuOS,termux are checked by me.)
 # installation
 nodejs and npm**must** be installed.
 the package you need for working is **discord.js**